rwaldron/controller/readme.md

 The DOM `DeviceEvent` represents events that occur as a result of the user interacting with a device (in this case, not a keyboard and not a mouse).

+The event object of a `DeviceEvent` should provide a value property named `state` who's value is an object descriptor representing the complete state of the device.

+The event object of a `DeviceEvent` should provide a value property named `type` who's value is a string that describes the event that occurred as result of of the user interacting with the device.

 #### Events

  - *interact*